liqd/adhocracy3/docs/source/api/deletion.rst

 Deleting and Hiding Resources
 =============================

-All resources that can be deleted implement the *Deletable* sheet.
-Typically all Simples and all Items can be deleted and hence implement this sheet.
-Versions typically won't be deletable (since they are immutable) and hence don't implement this sheet.

-The *Deletable* sheet has two boolean fields (flags): *deleted* and *hidden*.
+Two boolean fields (flags) defined in the *adhocracy_core.sheets.metadata.IMetadata* sheet can be used to delete or hide resources: *deleted* and *hidden*.
 Both default to false.
-For simplicity, the sheet may be omitted when POSTing new resources -- in this case, the default values will be used.
+If this sheet is omitted when POSTing new resources, the default values are used.

+Deleting or hiding an existing resource is only possible for updatable resources, i.e. *not* for Versions (which are immutable and hence don't allow PUT).

-Anyone who can edit a resource (editor role) can *delete* it by PUTting an update with *Deletable { deleted: true }*.
-Likewise they can undelete a deleted resource by PUTting a new version with *Deletable { deleted: false }*.
+Anyone who can edit a resource (editor role) can *delete* it by PUTting an update with *IMetadata { deleted: true }*.
+Likewise they can undelete a deleted resource by PUTting an update with *IMetadata { deleted: false }*.
 For simplicity, our PUT works like the HTTP PATCH command (added in RFC 5789): any sheet and fields not mentioned in the PUTted data structure are left unchanged.

-Anyone with the manager role can *hide* a resource by PUTting an update with *Deletable { hidden: true }*.
-Likewise they can un-hide a hidden resource by PUTting a new version with *Deletable { hidden: false }*.
+Anyone with the *canhide* permission (typically granted to the manager role) can *hide* a resource by PUTting an update with *IMetadata { hidden: true }*.
+Likewise they can un-hide a hidden resource by PUTting an update with *IMetadata { hidden: false }*.
 Nobody else can change the value of the *hidden* field.

+Newly created resources can also be marked as *deleted* or *hidden* by setting the initial value of these flags accordingly.
+However, the same permission restrictions apply.
+This might be useful for creating a *deleted* version as a successor of another version to mark the preceding version as obsolete.
+POSTing a resource with *IMetadata { hidden: true }* requires the *canhide* permission and, frankly, doesn't make any sense.

 The effect of these flags is as follows: